 Billy, our chef, has decided to start providing lunch at the club on a daily basis and is considering doing Friday night dinners as well.
 He’s been putting out some great food with a lot of variety.
 It’s up to the membership to make this work!

 Last but not least, there still is some confusion regarding our lockers.
 Please come down and confirm that you are in the right locker keeping in mind that the lockers start at #5 and have been that way for over 10 years!

-Our next General Body meeting will be held on March 27 at 7pm new faces are welcome
+Next General Body meeting will be held on April 24th at 7pm

 NOTICE: General Body Meetings are now scheduled to begin at 19:00 hours (7:00 PM) 4th Tuesday of each month

 Sponsoring a new member is a great thing.
 Go the extra mile and be a mentor to that new member in the 1st year.
 Make sure that they know what to expect through the year and they have the information they need.
 The BOG will also be considering having the sponsor speak to the GB on the applicants behalf.